 In recent years, the development and accessibility of UV-cured coatings have made them a focus of polymer studies.
 UV-cured coatings provide a variety of benefits over traditional air-drying coatings.
 UV-coatings have been studied fairly extensively but many of the techniques used to track curing are destructive.
 Single-sided nuclear magnetic resonance (NMR) provides an alternative, non-invasive and non-destructive technique for these curing studies.
 The cross-linking in the coating poly(ethylene glycol) diacrylate (PEGDA) was monitored through two measurements, T2 relaxation and Multiple-Quantum Coherences.
 These two NMR experiments will provide a picture of the level of molecular network formation during the curing process.
 T2 relaxation measurements are frequently used to track cross-linking and provide a reliable look at the rigidity of the intermolecular network.
 Multiple-Quantum Coherences have been used to probe residual dipolar couplings, which are indicative of local orientation and cross-linking.
 The quantitative cross-linking and local orientation gathered from these experiments can be used to draw conclusions about strength and completeness of the intermolecular networks formed.
 Cross-checking the results between these two fundamentally different measurements creates a realistic picture of the formation of intermolecular networks in the PEGDA coating.

 Morin, Frances Jude, "Studies of the development of intermolecular networks during the curing of coatings using single-sided nuclear magnetic resonance" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 924.

 Creative Commons License